Friday, August 28, 2009

 AAE GLASS DECALS

 One of the biggest enemies to any dichroic glass fused pendant jeweler is the dreaded bubble.
 No matter how hard we try, sometimes a bubble creeps into our pieces and is it unavoidable.
 It is frustrating when working with fusible glass water slide decals and a bubble appears just above the decal.
-Hopefully we can offer you a few tips on how to avoid the curse of the bubble.
+Hopefully we can offer you a few tips on how to avoid the curse of the bubble in your decals.
 While there is no sure fire way to avoid a bubble, following these 4 steps should help.

 1-Once the decal is applied, blot out any excess water with a paper towel.